 1. The Eiffel Tower

 But no doubt you will also want to take photos of, and enjoy looking at the Eiffel Tower.
 For me, there are two excellent places to enjoy the Eiffel Tower.
 Firstly, either before or after you climb the Eiffel Tower head over to the Right Bank to the Trocadero for the best elevated view of the Eiffel Tower.
 My other best place is the Champs de Mars in the evening when the Tower is lit up.
-If you aren’t around the Eiffel Tower in the evening do try to see the Eiffel Tower at night from another vantage point such as the Louvre courtyard area, where there are also lovely evening shots to capture……things to do on your first trip to Paris things to do on your first trip
+If you aren’t around the Eiffel Tower in the evening do try to see the Eiffel Tower at night from another vantage point such as the Louvre courtyard area, where there are also lovely evening shots to capture.
+It is important to book your Eiffel Tower tickets in advance.

 2. The Louvre

 There is no question that the Louvre is a place where you definitely need to go early.
-Even with a Museum Pass or a skip the lines ticket you need to go early to avoid the queues inside the museum itself.
+Even with a Museum Pass or prebooked Louvre Museum tickets you need to go early to avoid the queues inside the museum itself.
 My advice regarding the Louvre is to plan ahead and work out what you want to see.
 Unless the weather is completely awful or you are a total art nut, you probably won’t want to see everything – it’s just too big and too overwhelming.
 Because most people will want to see the underwhelming Mona Lisa, do head there first.
 Then check out the other pieces or parts of the collection you are interested in, then leave……

 But before you leave, if you are looking for charming and different souvenirs make sure you look at the Museum shop (you can check out the stock online before you visit).
 I have found interesting, easy to pack items in the Louvre shop, so think it’s a good option.